-By default, the profile (1) IPS_01 is based on the INTERNET template, since it is intended for traffic with a source address that is part of a protected network (see Inspection profiles).
+By default, the profile (1) IPS\01 is based on the INTERNET template, since it is intended for traffic with a source address that is part of a protected network (see Inspection profiles).
 Other profiles are configured based on the MEDIUM template that ensures a standard level of security.

 Internet This configuration is adapted to outgoing traffic.
 Most alarms are configured with the action "Allow" when they do not pose a risk to the internal network.
 Low The least critical alarms are configured with the action "Allow".
 MEDIUM This template is a compromise between security and excessively strict blocking; it is applied by default to incoming traffic.
 HIGH Most alarms are set to "Block".

+New alarms

-New alarms Approve new alarms If this option is selected, all new alarms represented by the icon will be accepted.
+If this option is selected, all new alarms represented by the icon 🛈 will be accepted.
+This allows validating the action and alarm level set by default.
 This allows validating the action and alarm level set by default.